 Joyce Glasser reviews Sweet Country (March 9, 2018) Cert 15, 113 min.

-Anyone who saw Aboriginal writer/director Warwick Thornton’s breakthrough film Samson and Delilah will not want to miss, Sweet Country, a more expansive, but equally riveting, brilliantly acted and heartbreaking masterwork.
+Anyone who saw Aboriginal writer/director Warwick Thornton’s breakthrough film Samson and Delilah will not want to miss, Sweet Country, a more expansive, but equally riveting, brilliantly acted and heart-breaking masterwork.

-Whereas Samson and Delilah was essentially a two-hander, Sweet Country introduces a wide variety of actual ‘types’ of characters who populate the Northern Territory circa 1929 each of whom play a substantial role in the story.
-Harry March (Ewen Leslie), is, perhaps the only character with no redeeming qualities other than the excuse that he was shell-shocked in WWI and his only after-care was the bottle.
+Whereas Samson and Delilah was essentially a two-hander, Sweet Country introduces a wide variety of actual ‘types’ of characters who populate the Northern Territory circa 1929, each of whom play a substantial role in the story.
+Harry March (Ewen Leslie) is perhaps the only character with no redeeming qualities other than the excuse that he was shell-shocked in WWI and his only after-care was the bottle.

-March also visits station owner Mick Kennedy (Thomas M. Wright) and returns home with Kennedy’s stockman, Archie (Gibson John) and a 14-year-old boy, Philomac (played by identical twin non-actors Tremayne and Trevon Doolan).
+March also visits station owner Mick Kennedy (Thomas M. Wright) and returns home with Kennedy’s Aboriginal stockman, Archie (Gibson John) and a 14-year-old boy, Philomac (played by identical twin non-actors Tremayne and Trevon Doolan).

-You might suppose the two Aboriginal workers are father and son but they are nothing alike.
-Archie is the equivalent of an American Uncle Tom, a dependable stockman and skilled tracker who tries so hard to please his white masters that he will end up hunting down his fellow Aboriginal stockman, Sam Kelly in the eponymous sweet country that is their ancestors’ land.
-He expects rewards for his subservience, but is treated like a slave.
+You might suppose the two Aboriginal workers are father and son, but they are nothing alike.
+Archie is the equivalent of an American Uncle Tom – a dependable stockman and skilled tracker who tries so hard to please his white masters that he will end up hunting down his fellow Aboriginal stockman, Sam Kelly in the eponymous sweet country that is their ancestors’ land.
+He expects rewards for his subservience but is treated like a slave.

 Philomac exhibits none of Archie’s work ethic and, more interested in survival than honesty, is continually getting into trouble and being punished.
 He has as little respect for Archie as he does for Fred March.
 It is later suggested that the rebellious teenager is Kennedy’s illegitimate son with an Aboriginal woman whose fate is never mentioned.
 If Philomac is the product of rape, it echoes another, rape that might also have remained a secret were it not for Philomac’s escape.

 When March arrives at his homestead with the borrowed workers, Archie and Philomac, he chains up the boy for the night.
 Philomac picks the lock and escapes on horseback heading toward Black Hill Station.
 Incensed, March orders Archie to saddle up and they ride toward Black Hill Station where Sam Kelly and his wife are staying while Fred Smith is away.
-Inebriated and armed, March begins shooting through the door at close distance, demanding the release of Philomac who is actually hiding outside the property, a silent witness to the attack on the Kelly’s and the murder of Harry March.
+Inebriated and armed, March begins shooting through the door at close distance, demanding the release of Philomac who is actually hiding outside the property – a silent witness to the attack on the Kelly’s and to the murder in self-defence of Harry March.

-For Fletcher the outback is the ‘sweet country’ where he dreams of settling down with his bar-owning mistress.
+For Fletcher, the Outback is the “sweet country” where he dreams of settling down with his bar-owning mistress.
 For Kelly it is the land stolen from his people and changed beyond recognition.
-As Fletcher listens to Sam’s painful testimony he accepts that he jumped to conclusions and bows to Judge Taylor’s (Matt Day) verdict, even if the townsfolk cannot.
+As Fletcher listens to Sam’s painful testimony, he accepts that he jumped to conclusions and bows to Judge Taylor’s (Matt Day) verdict, even if the townsfolk cannot.
 Watching Brown, 70, you might think back to his breakthrough role in the 1980 film Breaker Morant, another film about a landmark Australian trial in which extenuating circumstances should exonerate a guilty man.

 You can watch the film trailer here: